eddyystop/mithril-components/components/tabs/readme.md

 The tabs component is used within rendering functions, and it turns out its awkward to idiomatically instantiate a controller.
-One state element is passed to the view, so this certainly is not the 'right' Mithril way to do things.
+One state element is passed to the view, so this certainly is not the 'right' Mithril way of doing things.
-However we're letting practically win out.
+However we're letting practically win here.

 ## View